nitchon/python-api-challenge/README.md

 2. Temperature in the southern hemisphere tend to have a positive correlation with latitude, i.e. temperature increases as you move closer to the equator.
 The r value is 0.80, indicating a strong strength of correlation.
 3. There appears to be no correlation between humitidy and latitude.
 The r values for both northern and southern hemispheres are less than 0.3, indicating little to no correlation.
 4. There appears to be no correlation between cloudiness and latitude.
 The r values for both northern and southern hemispheres are less than 0.3, indicating little to no correlation.
+5. At the time the data was collected, it was more cloudy and more humid in the northern hemisphere than in the southern hemisphere.
+This may correspond with the seasonal differences between the two hemispheres.
+From April to September, the rain belt is in the nothern hemisphere, while the southern hemisphere experiences a dry season.
-5. There appears to be no correlation between wind speed and latitude.
-The r values for both northern and southern hemispheres are less than 0.3, indicating little to no correlation.
+6. While there appears to be no correlation between latitudes and wind speed, wind speed at the equator tends to be lower than at the poles.

 # Requirements
 To run the script in the two Jupyter Notebooks, you will need the following: